Alex Murdaugh makes his first appearance in court since his murder trial

 Murdaugh sat in an orange jumpsuit, occasionally whispering with his lawyers, as he learned how he will spend the week after Thanksgiving.

 It won't be long before Murdaugh finds himself back in another courtroom.
 A federal hearing over a similar bevy of charges is scheduled next Thursday in Charleston.
-There, Murdaugh is expected to plead guilty to theft and wire fraud — possibly marking the first time he will have legally taken responsibility for any of the more than 100 charges that have piled up since he first reported his family members' deaths over two years ago.
+There, Murdaugh is expected to plead guilty to theft and wire fraud — possibly marking the first time he will have legally taken responsibility for any of the criminal counts that have piled up since he first reported his family members' deaths over two years ago.

 Adding to the saga's twists are recent allegations that the court clerk improperly influenced the jury in the murder case.
 In a request for a new trial filed last week, defense attorneys accused Rebecca Hill of telling jurors not to trust Murdaugh's testimony and pressuring them to quickly deliver a verdict.